Cyprus rape case lays bare island’s issues with investigations involving women

 Cyprus is, in fact, a safe destination and attracts about four million tourists a year.
 The once picturesque fishing village of Ayia Napa has, however, become popular but notorious for drunken debauchery, drugs, orgies and brawling.

 Its Wild West reputation draws plane loads of largely young tourists looking for free-wheeling adventures.
-Although Ayia Napa – which receives 40 per cent of summer visitors and caters to UK travellers – has tried to curb inappropriate behaviour, partying lads and lasses continue to circulate in bars and clubs.
+Although Ayia Napa – which receives 40 per cent of summer visitors and caters to UK travellers – has tried to curb inappropriate behaviour, partying youngsters continue to circulate in bars and clubs.

 The Cypriot police have come under severe criticism not only for botching this case but also for ignoring repeated reports of missing foreign women serving as household help.
 The fate of five women and two girls was revealed last year when the body of the one victim was discovered in a flooded mineshaft by a hiking tourist.